 You can find a razor brush in the supermarket or pharmacy.
 Make sure that you get a special razor brush, not the regular one.
 If you do not have one, use an old toothbrush to prick stubborn spots in the razor.
 Clean it first before using it on the razor blade.

 Never be in a hurry to use a razor that you have just washed.
 This is doing a disservice to the blade because it will catch and hold dirt easily.
 Instead, let it dry completely before use.

 If possible, have two razor blades so that when one is drying, you have another one to use.
 However, do not leave the razor blade in the sun for too long.
 Overexposure to moisture leads to rust, which is a health hazard.
 Moreover, it damages the blade.
-To speed up the drying process, dab the blade with a microfiber towel.
+Dab the blade with a microfiber towel to speed up the drying process.

 5. Sterilize the blade

 Sterilization is crucial because it protects users and preserves the blade.
 Thus, use alcohol for this process.
 Alcohol has anti-bacterial properties, which makes the blade safe for use.
 In addition, use pure alcohol to get the best results.

 You can also use white vinegar in place of alcohol.
 Sterilizing your blade is an extra step that makes it safe and effective to use.
 Dip the blade in alcohol and let it soak for 10 minutes.
 If it has been a while since you cleaned your razor, let it soak for some more time.

 Note; it is perfectly alright to soak the entire razor in alcohol.
 After that, dry your razor after removing it from alcohol.
 You do not have to rinse the blade after removing it from the alcohol.
 Instead, shake off excess liquid and dry it in an open area.
 The good thing with alcohol is that it evaporates quickly and will not take long for the razor to dry.